Knitted socks

 If yes, you should consider the following points to ensure that your purchase does not support animal suffering:

 Find out about knitting wool brands and retailers.
-If your favorite brands or retailers publicly oppose live lamb cutting and the wool has one of the following labels, then you can be sure that your wool is mulesed-free:
+If your favourite brands or retailers publicly oppose live lamb cutting and the wool has one of the following labels, then you can be relatively sure that your wool is mulesing-free (live lamb cutting-free).

 BEST AVAILABLE CERTIFICATIONS – WOOL